templative/templative/README.md

 - Add `C:\Program Files\Inkscape\bin` to path.
 Inkscape has a Python installation within it, so take to care to order your Python and Inkscape path declarations.
 - Install [GTK](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).
 - Add `C:\Program Files\GTK3-Runtime Win64\bin` to path.
+- Run `Get-AppxPackage *Microsoft.ScreenSketch* -AllUsers | Remove-AppxPackage` in an Admin Powershell
+- Run `Get-AppxPackage *Clipchamp.Clipchamp* -AllUsers | Remove-AppxPackage` in an Admin Powershell

 # Usage